 There are 650 living units in the student village on Gimle, which is situated on campus.
 Nature is your closest neighbor; just a few minutes away is the walking and hiking area called Jegersberg.

 When you walk through the main entrance on Campus Kristiansand, you walk straight into “Vrimlehallen”, “Vilhelm Krag Hall” in English.
-It is also a connecting space for classrooms, the library, the service centre, IT help, and the cafeteria.
+It is also a connecting space for classrooms, the library, the service centre, UiA Help, and the student cafeteria.